 It depends upon your financial situation.
 Your credit conditions, your tax situation and your withdrawal preferences count.
 If there is an intersection between the decision values of two parties, an impartial arbitrator can calculate an arbitration value.
 Apart from this, there is a value called argumentation value which is used to try to influence the counterparty.
 This classification is based on the approach of functional business valuation.

 Methods for business valuation transform the future cash flow to the shareholders by discounting into the company value, which itself reflects the future benefit to the shareholders.
-The main methods for business valuation are 1. the approach of functional business valuation, 2. the capitalised earning method and 3. the DCF-method.
+The main methods for business valuation are 1. the approach of functional business valuation, 2. the capitalised earnings method and 3. the DCF-method.
+These methods are described below.
+For further assessment methods, please refer to the excellent book by Matschke and Brösel (2013).

 The approach of functional business valuation is used for calculating the company value, which is called decision value.
 The cash flow is discounted by so called-endogenous marginal interest rates, which depend on the valuation subject.